JA-WRI/GamesPlanningTool/README.md

 cp .env.example .env
 ```

-⚠️ Update the literal values in `DATABASE_URL` if you change the Postgres vars above
+⚠️ Update the literal values in `DATABASE_URL` if you change the Postgres vars in .env (eg. if you want the change ports)

 ### 5. Start Postgres with Docker
  This starts a local Postgres container in the background.